Bourg-en-Bresse: Sights

 Bourg-en-Bresse Cathedral, also known as the church of Notre-Dame (Cathédrale Notre-Dame-de-l'Annonciation de Bourg-en-Bresse), which dates back to the 16th century, has a façade built in the Renaissance; other parts of the church are Gothic.
 In the interior there are stalls of the 16th century.

 The other public buildings, including a handsome prefecture, are modern.
-The town hall contains a library and the Lorin Museum with a collection of pictures, while another museum has a collection of old costumes and ornaments characteristic of Bresse.
+The Hôtel de Ville (town hall) contains a library and the Lorin Museum with a collection of pictures, while another museum has a collection of old costumes and ornaments characteristic of Bresse.
 Among the statues in the town there is one of historian Edgar Quinet, a native of Bourg-en-Bresse.

 The Royal Monastery of Brou, named after the suburb settlement of Bourg-en-Bresse in which it lies, is of great artistic interest.
 Margaret of Bourbon, wife of Philip II of Savoy, had intended to found a monastery on the spot, but died before her intention could be carried into effect.
 The church was actually built early in the 16th century by her daughter-in-law Margaret of Austria, wife of Philibert le Beau of Savoy, in memory of her husband.

 The exterior, especially the façade, is richly ornamented, but the chief interest lies in the works of art in the interior, which date from 1532.
 The most important are the three mausoleums with the marble effigies of Marguerite of Bourbon, Philibert le Beau and Margaret of Austria.
 All three are remarkable for perfection of sculpture and richness of ornamentation.
 The rood loft, the oak stalls and the reredos in the chapel of the Virgin are masterpieces in a similar style.
 The monastery has three cloisters from the early 16th century.
 The church and the cloisters are listed monuments.